-- you don’t want an expensive vacation.
+- you don’t want to take an expensive vacation.

-I recommend you to visit Molise if:
+I recommend visiting Molise if:

-- you don’t like places crowded with tourists.
+- don’t like locations crowded with tourists.

 Campania is a region full of history and culture.

-I recommend you to visit Campania if:
+I recommend visiting Campania if:

 - you have already visited Rome you want to enjoy a weekend in Naples;

 Today Puglia is very fashionable especially among Italian tourists.
 In summer, in fact, it is very popular and busy .

-I recommend you visit Puglia if:
+I recommend visiting Apulia if:

-- you are looking for sandy beaches and crystal clear waters;
+- You are looking for sandy beaches and crystal clear waters;

 - you want to visit a trullo;

-I recommend you to visit Basilicata if:
+I recommend visiting Basilicata if:

 - you want to visit the unique panorama of Matera;

-I recommend you to visit Calabria if:
+I recommend visiting Calabria if:

 - you are a lover of the sea but not of crowded beaches;

-Sicily is the largest island in the Mediterranean and its position at the center of the routes in this sea has made it a land of conquest in history.
+Sicily is the largest island in the Mediterranean, and its position At the center of the routes in this sea has made it a Land of Conquest in history.

-I recommend you to visit Sicily if:
+I recommend visiting Sicily if: